3DGS-DET: Empower 3D Gaussian Splatting with Boundary Guidance and Box-Focused Sampling for Indoor 3D Object Detection: Limitation and Future Work

-As the first work to introduce 3DGS into 3DOD, our paper mainly focuses on the primary stage of this pipeline: empowering 3DGS for 3DOD.
-Diverse experiments demonstrate that our designs can lead to significant improvements.
+While 3DGS-DET achieves significant improvements over strong alternative methods, several limitations remain for further exploration.
+As the first work to introduce 3DGS into indoor 3D Object Detection~(3DOD), this work mainly focuses on the primary stage of this pipeline: empowering 3DGS for 3DOD.
+Extensive experiments demonstrate that our designs can lead to significant improvements.
 Beyond empowering the 3DGS representation, a subsequent detector specifically designed for 3DGS could hold promise in the future.
-Besides, exploring joint training of 3DGS and the detector is also an interesting direction.
-We hope our exploration knowledge, open-source codes and data will inspire further research.